 You Have a Reliable Way to Get to the Station or Bus Stop

 Most of us do not live right next to a bus stop or subway station.
 If you want to take public transit to the airport, ask a friend to take you to the station or bus stop so that you do not have to walk a long way with your bags.
-If no friends are available, consider using Uber, Lyft or a taxi.
-(Tip: Use Google Maps to find the best route to the station or bus stop, decide which line(s) to use and order an Uber to get you to your final destination.)
+If no friends are available, consider using Uber, Lyft, or a taxi.

 When Should You Look for Alternatives to Taking Public Transit to the Airport?

 There are definitely times when taking public transit to the airport might not be your best option.
-For example:
+The following are some examples of why not to take public transportation.

 Your Bags Are Difficult to Carry